 It isn’t safe to ignore a debt because you can’t pay it.
 You can either try to come to an arrangement with the creditor or get advice on your full financial situation.
 The more debts that you have, or if you have any priority debts, the more important it is to get proper advice.

-There are a range of good places that can help, depending on the sorts of debts and whether you would like telephone or face to face advice.
+There is a range of good places that can help, depending on the sorts of debts and whether you would like phone or face to face advice.